dylhunn/dragontoothmg/readme.md

 	go test -v -bench=.

 The `-v` shows verbose progress output, since some of the Perft tests can take some time.
+To just run benchmarks

+	go test -run=nothing -bench=.

 Documentation and examples
 ==========================